otrv4/otrv4/otrv4.md

 ```

 #### Decide Between Chain Keys
-(TODO: this uses the "initiator" flag which shouldn't exist anymore)

 Both sides will compare their public keys to choose a chain key for sending and receiving:
 - Alice (and similarly for Bob) determines if she is the "low" end or the "high" end of this ratchet.
 If Alice's ephemeral ECDH public key is numerically greater than Bob's public key, then she is the "high" end.